-We sell most of our fruit.
-You’ll find our grapes in recent vineyard designated wines from J. Christopher Wines, Patricia Green Cellars, Grochau Cellars, Dundee Wine Library, Helioterra Wines, Timothy Malone Wines, and White Rose Estate.
+You’ll find grapes from Lia’s Vineyard in recent vineyard designated wines from J. Christopher Wines, Patricia Green Cellars, Grochau Cellars, Dundee Wine Library, Helioterra Wines, Timothy Malone Wines, and White Rose Estate.

 The Chehalem Mountains AVA is home to an estimated 150 vineyards.
 Some of the wineries in the AVA are among Oregon’s most well-known and highly regarded names in pinot noir while many are limited production, artisan producers.
 We love our corner of the Chehalem Mountains for the exceptional soils, exposure and mesoclimate.